-As of 1 January 2023, the Group had to change from incurred to expected Credit Loss Standard (CECL) based on US GAAP accounting standard ASC 326 - "Financial instruments - Credit losses" as published by the FASB.
+As of 1 January 2023, the Group is required to change from incurred to expected Credit Loss Standard (CECL) based on US GAAP accounting standard ASC 326 - "Financial instruments - Credit losses" as published by the FASB.
 This CECL change will impact the Balance Sheet, Profit & Loss, Risk-Weighted Assets, Capital Ratios, Interest Rate Risk (IRR) and Liquidity risk metrics.
-The outlook above is subject to uncertainties as laid out in the section "Forward-Looking Statements".